joeyghb/Openshift-python-template-master/README.md

 You can easily transport your dev dependecies to this file by executing command such as ```pip freeze > requirements.txt``` if you have pip installed on your computer.

 ###Author : Joey Chu ###
-In ocp_template folder , can proivder Openshift Use template create pod Openshift will reate
+In [ocp_template] folder,can proivder Openshift Use template create pod.
+Openshift will create
 1.Build
 2.ImageStream
 3.Deployment